 Privacy as a Service

 The main challenge of medical reception is protecting medical secrets during administrator interaction.
-We design desks with acoustic screens made of tempered frosted glass and utilize directional speakers audible only to the patient.
+Reception Space designs desks with acoustic screens made of tempered frosted glass and utilize directional speakers audible only to the patient.
 This allows for discussing treatment details and costs without discomforting others in line.
 Specific questionnaire zones ('info-kiosks') are moved to separate niches for maximum convenience.